veista/modbus_bridge/README.md

 ## Notes
 - A big thanks to Alexander Emelianov for helping with this project.
-- If you like this project leave a star.
-You can also buy me a coffee https://www.buymeacoffee.com/veista
+- If you like the project please star this repository and concider donating or becoming a sponsor.